dflock/duncanlock.net/posts/tech/my-voip-setup-with-voipms.rst

 These are called :abbr:`DID (Direct Inward Dialling - i.e. real phone numbers)` numbers - and you can get one for `practically anywhere <https://www.voip.ms/intldids.php>`_.
 DID's for many places have a choice of either pay as you go, or monthly flat rate which includes unlimited inbound calls to that number; the UK ones only offer flat rate: $0 setup fee and $4 per month unlimited inbound calls.
 You just choose the area code you want and click Order.

 Congratulations, you now have a UK phone number!
 The process for getting a phone number practically anywhere else in the world is the same.
-Now... you need to decide what happens when someone calls it:
+Now you just need to decide what happens when someone calls it:

 Routing
 -------